The Best Solutions to 9 Common Travel Problems

 1. Getting Sick

-• You are getting altitude sickness.
-Drinking plenty of water and taking particular medication with you if you plan to climb high and get used to the environment first is very helpful.
+- If you’re experiencing altitude sickness, drinking plenty of water and taking particular medication with you if you plan to climb high and get used to the environment first is very helpful.
 You shouldn’t have any shortness of breath, nausea, or tiredness.
 In case you got it, stop climbing and get back to the lower level until you feel better.
 In rare cases, you will have to look for medical help.

-• To avoid or minimize jet lag when flying internationally, try to fly in the evening from your destination and do not sleep during the day once you will arrive.
+- To avoid or minimize jet lag when flying internationally, try to fly in the evening from your destination and do not sleep during the day once you arrive.

 2. Cultural Shock